-- Use markers, pencils, pencil crayons and/or paint to create your poster - No computer drawings or clipart - Poster size must be no larger than 17" x 11" (432mm x 279mm) - Poster size must be no smaller than 11" x 8.5" (279mm x 216mm) - Posters must be done in horizontal/landscape orientation (not vertical/portrait) - All designs must be unique.
+- No computer drawings or clipart - All designs must be unique.
 No copying from other resources (textbooks, web sites, magazines etc.) - No cut and pasted materials or three-dimensional submissions - All text must be clear and easily readable - Text can be written in English, French, and/or a language relevant to the student's local community